vasilislenis/G-Anchor/README.md

 tar -xvzf G-Anchor_LINUX_RELEASE_V1.0s.tar.gz
 ```
 ### Testing G-Anchor:
-In order to test G-Anchor, a small sample of data is embeded.
+In order to test G-Anchor, a small sample of data is embedded.
 The sample contains cattle's chromosome 28 as reference and 2 scaffolds of yak genome as target.
 Run the sample data with the following command:
   ```
   ./G-Anchor_controller.sh -s 28 -e 28 -t yak